What’s that one place in Amsterdam that’s different than all others? It is NDSM.

 How to reach NDSM Amsterdam

-There is a free ferry that goes from Amsterdam Centraal to Amsterdam-Noord, and another one directly to NDSM-Yard.
+There is a free ferry that goes from the city center, from Amsterdam Centraal Station to Amsterdam-Noord, and another one directly to NDSM-Yard.
+(In Dutch, central is “Centraal”).
 The ferry leaves from the other side of the Amsterdam Centraal train station, the exit that’s not towards the main city but the river.

 Things to do in NDSM